The Welcome is Before You!

 WHAT IS THE CELTIC CHRISTIAN CHURCH?

-A message from the Most Rev. Joseph A. Grenier, PhD
+A message from our founding bishop: Most Rev. Joseph A. Grenier, PhD

 We are an independent Catholic Church, living our faith in the spirit of the ancient Celtic Church.
 Our faith is that of the first seven ecumenical councils of the undivided Christian Church--that Church which the Nicene Creed, our confession of faith, calls one, holy, catholic and apostolic.
 We celebrate the seven sacraments (also called Mysteries) of this Church, and we believe in the real presence of Christ in the Eucharist and in all creation.

 Christians from every denomination are welcome to worship with us.
 For some the attraction is the sacramental life.
 For most it is the unity which is found in and through the one faith, as opposed to the unity of structure.
 Some of those who show interest in the Celtic Church have been alienated from one or another of the Christian Churches.
 We hope to help such persons renew and deepen their faith in Christ.
 Some persons have joined us as members, others have not.
 It is not necessary to give up one's denominational affiliation to participate in our services.
 However, priests and deacons are expected to be committed to this Church and its bishop.